trungpycourse/llm-zoomcamp/README.md

 # llm-zoomcamp
-- This course comprises the following sẽtion:
+- This course comprises the following section:
 1. Intro
 Understading Search algorithms like min search or elastic search